Shigeshigeru/FBNeo/README.md

 # FinalBurn Neo NeCo
-Unofficial FinalBurn Neo
+FinalBurn Neo Neco is Unofficial Version.

-It is the Unofficial Version that is specialized in complete self-catering and supports ROM images etc. from official reprinted games etc. that are not officially supported by the manufacturer.
+This is an unofficial version that specializes in complete self-cooking and supports ROM images, etc. of game makers' official reprinted games, etc. that are not officially supported.
-ROM images, etc. that are not officially supported.
+To make the emulator world a place where the sun shines And it was created for the purpose of eradicating illegal downloading.
-This is an Unofficial Version specialized in complete self-cooking.
+This is an unofficial version specialized in complete self-cooking.
-Basically, it is mainly for the addition of modified sets, and there is almost no addition of new drivers.
+Basically, the addition of the official maker modification set is the main, and there is almost no addition of a new driver.
-The license is the same as FinalBurn Neo.
+License is the same as FinalBurn Neo.

 # FinalBurn Neo
 Official Forum: https://neo-source.com